be-smals-thim/documentation-site/docs/ds/document_sender.md

 - We do not support payment data.

 There is also a maximum length on some strings in a publication request:
-- The ``subject`` length is 400 characters maximum.
+- The ``subject`` length is 255 characters maximum.
 - The file name of uploaded files are 80 characters maximum.
-- The value given to business data are 256 characters maximum.
+- The value given to business data are 256 bytes maximum.
 - The ``name`` in a ``forTheAttentionOf`` object is 100 characters maximum.